โŒจ๏ธ

 80 WPMFast

 80 WPM is fast by any standard.
-You are in the top 10-15% of typists.
+Top 10-15% of typists.
 Even professional roles rarely require this speed.
-Typing at 80 WPM means you can produce a 500-word document in about 6 minutes.
+Produces a 500-word document in about 6 minutes.

 100 WPMExcellent

 100 WPM puts you in the top 3-5%.
-This is expert-level speed.
+Expert-level speed.
 You can type a 250-word email in 2.5 minutes.
 Most people who reach 100 WPM have been practicing touch typing for years.

 120 WPMElite